 Transfer the image onto the Speedy Stamp.
 Begin by carving a trough around the outline of the image with the Linozips Safety Cutter.
 The carved away areas will not print; the raised remaining portion is what will become the image.

 Remove the remainder of the raised area, in this case, the area indicated in yellow (image 1).

 You will be left with a stamp that has a raised design, indicated in black (image 2).

 This is the stage at which you create your first print.

-- Carefully remove the block.
+- Carefully remove the paper.
 The blocks are fairly pliable and can be peeled away with ease.

 - Make further prints as desired.
 Remember that the print is created in two stages so it is important to print everything you want during this stage.
 Alternatively, it is possible to make a duplicate stamp with the second stage cut away so that the stamps can be used again.

 Image 3 shows the second stage of the print.
 Cut out the next stage of your design into the original block.
 Remove more of the rubber and repeat the steps above.
 Use a darker colour, until the final print has been achieved.

 If you want to add further detail to your design, you can make subsequent cuts to the stamp and use metallic or opaque paints to accentuate areas of the design.

 Please note that results will vary depending on the inks or paints used.
 We recommend that you follow the manufacturer’s instructions carefully.